WHAT IS RENTABLE SQUARE FOOTAGE? | WHAT IS RSF?

 Rentable Square Footage differs from Usable Square Footage in that Usable Square Footage is the tenant’s specific space they occupy whereas Rentable Square Footage also includes a portion or percentage of the property’s common areas.

-The pro-rata share, often referred to as the Rentable/Usable (R/U) Factor, will typically fall in a range of 1.10 to 1.20 percent of the Usable Square Footage, depending on the particular building.
+The pro-rata share, often referred to as the Rentable/Usable (R/U) Factor, will typically fall in a range of 1.10 to FREE EVALUATION1.20 percent of the Usable Square Footage, depending on the particular building.
 Typically, a tenant who occupies an entire floor of an office building will have a lower R/U Factor compared to a tenant who occupies only a portion of a floor.

 Buildings or properties that offer additional amenities such as common conference room facilities, fitness gyms or other property benefits will often include those square footages into the common areas, which can increase the Rentable Square Footage.